Phonics and Reading

 et's encourage them to read different things for enjoyment, and no one is ever too old to be read to!

 In class, children will keep a record of how many times they have read on a simple chart.
 Older children can maintain their chart themselves, younger children can have this done collectively as a class.
 To check that the children have read, they could tell us about it, write a review, and most importantly, you can message the teacher on Class Dojo to say that they have read.

 The class with the highest number of reads that week gets a Friday afternoon Reading Rave!
 This is in the school library!
 The children will be able to

+read a book of their choice whilst listen to music, and there may even be a special snack!
 But to get the reading rave, each person in the class has to do their bit and enjoy reading in the days leading up to it!!

 As always, if you have images of the children reading or examples of really exciting things like the latest issue of The Beano or an extract from an internet article - anything - please send in your photos through Class Dojo or email.

 The Education Endowment Foundation have provided these helpful tips for reading at home:

-For EYFS and KS1 (See below also for KS2)
+For EYFS and KS1

 For Key Stage 2: